Sport and exercise medicine

 - promoting improvements in public health through encouraging physical activity and exercise in the general population

-- developing and implementing public health physical activity programmes
+- developing and implementing public health policy for physical activity programmes

 - liaising with and supporting the work of health authorities, sporting organisations and other community agencies involved in the promotion of healthy lifestyles and safety standards in sport

-- participating in audit, research and training to contribute to development of SEM as a speciality.
+- participating in audits, research and training to contribute to development of SEM as a speciality.

-Doctors in sport and exercise medicine treat conditions such as:
+Doctors in sport and exercise medicine treat and are involved in treating a variety of conditions including:

-- sprains (partial tears) and ruptures (complete tears) of muscles and ligaments
+- soft-tissue injuries of muscles and ligaments, including sprains (partial tears) and ruptures (complete tears)

 - female athlete triad